motine/sternenwecker/README.md

 ### Setup & layout

 I cut the cord of the power source and attached 5V & GND to the LED matrix.
 The LED matrix's data connection was connected to the running Arduino.
 Since, it did not light up straight away, I unplugged it very quickly and swapped the cables.
 Then the LEDs light up.
 In my case the cable with text was 5V.
-Since I was a little bit of a coward, I did not power the Arduino with my laptop, but with a USB battery I had lying around...
+Since I was a little bit of a coward during the first try, I did not power the Arduino with my laptop, but with a USB battery I had lying around...
 Now, I have soldered a red cable to 5V and a black cable to GND of the power source's cord.
 Only then I did try the matrix with full power. **Do not run the program with a brightness above 20 when powering the LED matrix via Arduino's power PINs**.

+After I proudly introduced my nightstand to its new companion (the alarm), I found that the time drifts very much.
+So I woke a little earlier than expected.
+After this experience I decided to add the real time module.

 ## Display and modes